 Past research has shown that the remote memory access operations of Infiniband are more efficient than using channel semantics for transferring large messages.
 A hybrid approach can be adopted to transfer messages using both channel semantics and memory semantics.
 It is evident that the CPU is a bottleneck at the stream managers to achieve better performance.
-The protocol buffer processing along with message serialization are the dominant CPU consumers.
-A more efficient binary protocol that does not require protocol buffer processing at the stream manager can avoid these overheads.
+The protocol buffer processing is a dominant CPU consumer at the stream managers.
+A more streamed binary protocol that does not require protocol buffer processing at the stream manager can avoid these overheads.
 Instances to stream manager communication can be improved with a shared memory approach to avoid the TCP stack.
 With such approach the Infiniband can be improved to directly use the shared memory for the buffers without relying on data copying.

 Because of the single-process single-threaded approach used by Heron processes, many core systems such as Knights Landing cannot get optimum performance out of Heron.
 Having a hybrid architecture where multiple threads are used for both communication and computation utilizing the hardware threads of the many core systems can increase the performance of Heron in such environments.

 Since we are using a fabric abstraction to program Infiniband and Omni-Path with Libfabric, the same code can be used with other potential high performance interconnects, though it has to be evaluated in such environments to identify possible changes.
-We would like to continue this work to include more high level streaming operations such as streaming joins, reductions on top of high performance interconnects.
+Heron architecture can be further improved to gain the maximum performance of the interconnects by introducing other advanced capabilities like shared memory communications between stream managers and instances.